1ssb/mangroves/README.md

 # Mangrove Project

 ### Pending---Phase 2: DeepCopy to GPU memory and GPU operations return updated mangrove to the CPU.
-(In progress tensor.py) Abhaas kindly read the description, and the mangrove and main codes and replicate all functionalities for PyTorch Tensor and check if we can pass the index dictionary directly to the
+(In progress tensor.py) Abhaas kindly read the description, and the mangrove and main codes and replicate all functionalities for PyTorch Tensor and check if we can pass the index dictionary directly to the GPU for unpacking and operations.

 ### Pending---Phase 3: Perform all unit tests and push to production in PyPI library.
 As installable package pip install mangrove.